- Achieving Sustainable Site Design through Low Impact Development Practices

 - Modern academic libraries must contain flexible shelving arrangements to house growing collections of research media.
 It is recommended that floors be designed for 150 pounds per square foot (psf) live loads to allow the arrangement of standard full-height shelving anywhere in the library.
 Since future growth may require shelving to be relocated, 150 psf design loads will allow the standard full-height shelving to be placed anywhere without being concerned about potential structural damage from excessive point loads caused by overloaded shelves.
 Increasing the design load to 300 psf allows compact shelving, as opposed to standard shelving, to be placed anywhere.
 Compact shelving houses a greater quantity of media than standard shelving.
 See also WBDG Functional / Operational.

 - Movement between adjacent spaces must be fluid.
 Separations by columns and load-bearing walls must be minimized as they prevent easy future expansion.
 Since the library's population of media as well as patrons typically increases as the years pass, future growth and expansion should be taken into consideration in the library's design program at the onset of any academic library project.
-See also WBDG Functional / Operational—Account for Functional Needs, Productive—Design for the Changing Workplace, Accessible—Plan for Flexibility: Be Proactive.
+See also WBDG Functional / Operational—Account for Functional Needs, Productive—Design for the Changing Workplace, Accessible—Beyond Accessibility to Universal Design.

 - Fourteen to 15-foot ceiling heights are recommended to accommodate large ductwork.
 Low-voltage telephone and data distribution systems are often arranged in open visible troffers and coves so that the library space can be easily arranged at a later time without the concern of relocating communications connections.
 See also WBDG Productive—Integrate Technological Tools.